mystro/server/README.md

 ```

 Now you can deploy the application
+*** Make sure you have changed the webserver configuration
 ```
 cap mystro:bootstrap
-# make sure you have changed the webserver configuration
-# config/webserver/webserver.conf
-cap webserver:configuration
 ```

 The 'mystro:bootstrap' capistrano task runs the following: